AzzaouiAlae/Push-swap/README.md

 - **Insertion-Select Sort**
 - **Insertion-Select Quick Sort**

-Building on these ideas, an innovative algorithm—**Insertion-Select Quick Alae Sort**—was developed.
+Building on these ideas, an innovative algorithm—**Insertion-Select, Quick, longest common subsequence Sort**—was developed.
 This method optimizes the process by preserving already sorted segments with zero additional moves.
 Ultimately, the algorithm that results in the **fewest moves** is chosen for the final sort.
 Preliminary tests have even shown that **Bubble Sort** can outperform others under certain conditions.